 Soil nutrients are measured in parts per million (ppm).
-For lawn growth, you want a phosphorous level between 12 and 25 ppm and a potassium level of 50 to 75 ppm.
-Your test results will also hopefully show 700 to 1,300 ppm of calcium and 140 to 270 ppm of magnesium.
+For lawn growth, typically you want a phosphorous level between 15 and 50 ppm and a potassium level of 200 to 300 ppm.

 If necessary, you'll need to adjust your pH level or fertilization techniques as indicated by your soil testing results.
-To lower soil pH, apply aluminum sulfate for a healthy lawn.
+To lower soil pH, apply elemental sulfur for a healthy lawn.
 If you need to raise your pH to amend acidic soil, apply agricultural lime to your soil.

 Till in any soil amendments needed to raise or lower pH.
 This is easy if you're preparing to seed a new lawn but impractical if your lawn is already established.
 In this case, you can apply amendments to the top of the soil and water them in.
 This method takes longer, however, and you may not see an improvement in your lawn immediately.